 As she stared wildly into the sky above, Blackstarr’s eyes changed from green to an inhuman celestial pattern of pulsing tiny points of light.
 Seconds later, she collapsed to her knees and said, “It is done!
 I created a localized black hole that swallowed them both before collapsing in upon itself!”

-“The others will be free soon, since the original Starro has been shunted so far across the galaxy from the duplicates!” said Genia.
+“The others will be free soon, since the original Starro has been shunted quite far across the galaxy from the duplicates!” said Genia.

 Queen Bee yawned and said, “Can we not return to my own world?
 I tire of these petty struggles between lesser beings!”